Is eJury.com A Scam? Find out in this eJury Review

-Another complaint is that there’s not very many cases available.
-On ejury’s website they clearly state that there’s no guarantee of work.
-They do say that large cities in Texas, where ejury was started, averages around 1 case a week.
+Another complaint is that there are not very many cases available.
+On ejury’s website, they clearly state that there’s no guarantee of work.
+They do say that large cities in Texas, where ejury was started, average around 1 case a week.

 They do say that other parts of the country may only receive 1 a month or less, depending on how popular ejury is in your area.